 The local code of conduct, which explains how penalty notices will operate, is available on the Swansea Council website.

 If any parent has concerns about their child/s attendance, then please speak to staff in school for advice and support.

 We ask parents not to arrange family holidays during term time so that pupils are not missing vital lessons and examinations.

-All holiday requests within term time will be viewed as individual cases by the head teacher.
-Please complete the holiday request form attached here.
+All absence requests within term time will be viewed as individual cases by the head teacher.
+Please complete the absence request form linked here.

-An information leaflet produced by the Local Authority can be found below, and can also be downloaded from here.
+An information leaflet produced by the Local Authority can be be downloaded from here.

 Please note that telephone calls may be recorded for training and security purposes

 A Class Charts guide for parents and carers can be read here: